-- Perhaps one of the main methods of creating Realism tattoos is the mapping of shadows in a photograph: the contour lines that outline areas of shade and highlights are laid out like a topographic map.
+- One of the main methods of creating Realism tattoos is the mapping of shadows in a photograph.
+The contour lines that outline areas of shade and highlights are laid out like a topographic map.

-- Phil Garcia, Steve Butcher, Antonina Troshina, Dave Corden, Liz Venom, Freddy Negrete, Chuey Quintanar, Youyeon, Saegeem, Sol, Heemee, Fred Thomas, Inal Bersekov, and Ralf Nonnweiler all work within the realms of Realism tattooing.
+- Steve Butcher, Thomas Carli Jarlier, David Corden, Liz Venom, Freddy Negrete, Inal Bersekov, Edit Paints, Avi Hoo, and Ralf Nonnweiler are top of their field within the realms and sub-styles of Realism tattooing.

 History and Origins of Realism Tattooing

-In fact, in an interview with NPR, Freddy Negrete speaks about how much of the black and grey Realism tattooing has origins in the 1970 Chicano prison culture of California.
+Conversely, in an interview with NPR, tattooer Freddy Negrete speaks about Black and Grey Realism tattooing having its origins in the 70’s Chicano prison culture of California.
 Behind bars artists would use the materials they had available to them, including pen ink, sewing needles, and the like.
 Negrete describes how burning baby oil would create a black soot, which was also used for ink.
 He also talks about how, due to homemade machines only having one needle, finer lines were the norm.
 Segregation within prisons meant that Chicanos were together, and that tattooists worked within their own culture creating imagery.
 This meant Catholic iconography, Aztec stonework, and heroes from the Mexican Revolution were all added to the repertoire of Chicano ink.
-Later, when Freddy Negrete was released from jail, he headed to Good time Charlie’s Tattooland where he and the shop started to make tattoo history with their devotion to black and grey Realism tattooing.
+Later, when Freddy Negrete was released from jail, he headed to Good time Charlie’s Tattooland where he and the shop started to make tattoo history with their devotion to Black and Grey Realism tattooing.

 Techniques of Realist Tattooers

-Of course, many of the techniques tattooists use to create their works of art are under wraps, but thanks to YouTube, and many artists who love to teach and share their knowledge, you can often find skills outlined in articles and videos across the internet.
-Perhaps one of the main methods of creating Realism tattoos is the mapping of shadows.
-For anyone who has gotten a Realistic tattoo, or has watched stencil placement, you’ve probably noticed the contour lines that outline areas of shade and highlights like a topographic map.
-This, as well as the photographic source usually tapped to the tattooists working area, are just two of the ways an artist prepares to create a piece in this style.
-There is also the set up of inks; like a color wheel, tints for mixing are often kept together for ease in placement on skin and accuracy of color matching.
-There are many ways a Realist tattooist will work, but what is absolutely sure is that this particular style requires much planning beforehand, along with a lot of skill and technical training.
+One of the main methods of creating Realism tattoos is the mapping of shadows, highlights and contrasts.
+For anyone who has gotten a Realistic tattoo, or has watched stencil placement, you’ve probably noticed the contour lines that outline areas like a topographic map.
+This, as well as the photographic source usually taped to the tattooists working area, are just two of the ways an artist prepares to create a piece in this style.
+There are varying ways in which a Realist tattooist will work, but what is absolutely sure is that this particular style requires much planning beforehand, along with a lot of skill and technical training.

 The Styles and Artists of Realism Tattooing

-Due to the background of Realism tattooing as described above, there are many different styles that artists tend to gravitate towards.
-Artists like Chris Rigoni do a mashup of styles; combining abstract, illustrative, pop art, and realistic forms he creates work unlike anyone else.
-Freddy Negrete, Chuey Quintanar, Fred Thomas, Inal Bersekov, and Ralf Nonnweiler do almost exclusively black and grey Realism, while Phil Garcia, Steve Butcher, Antonina Troshina, Dave Corden, and Liz Venom are known for their highly saturated color Realism tattoos.
-Each artist tends to illustrate that which they are most fascinated by; at this level, these artists can accept or decline projects based on their interests and creative goals alone.
+There are many different approaches to making Realistic tattoos that incorporate the style.
+Artists like Chris Rigoni employ a mashup of influences; combining abstract, illustrative, pop art, and realistic forms.
+Freddy Negrete, Chuey Quintanar, Inal Bersekov, and Ralf Nonnweiler do almost exclusively Black and Grey Realism, while Phil Garcia, Steve Butcher, Dave Corden, and Liz Venom are known for their highly saturated color Realism tattoos.
+Each artist tends to illustrate that which they are most fascinated by.

-Due to the nature of Realism tattooing, there are many different styles, designs, and concepts within the genre.
-Dark Art, Horror, Surrealism, Celebrity Portraits, Film Stills, and more...it’s literally a matter of what one can see with the naked eye, and the limitation of the imagination to build artwork from it.
 Most tattooists, and artists in general, will tell you that their style, their work, is inspired by the world around them.
-As Chris Rigoni said in his interview with us, “I just get inspired everyday for the smallest things.
-Light.
-Shadows.
-People.
-Paintings.
-Photography.
-Architecture.
-Engineering.
-It comes in a lot of forms.”
-This is the magic of Realism; the capability to bring together all the beautiful and stimulating things within life onto the moving canvas that is the body.
+This is the magic of Realism, Surrealism and Micro-Realism… the capability to bring together all the beautiful and stimulating things within life onto the moving canvas that is the body.